 Passengers with disabilities

-We are responsible for making sure that train and station operators consider the needs of older and disabled passengers.
-As part of this, we issue guidance for and approve train and station operators' ATPs.
+We’re responsible for making sure that train and station operators consider the needs of older passengers and people with disabilities who may need help to travel by train.
+As part of this, we provide guidance for and approve train and station operators' ATPs.

-The 'Accessible Travel Policy' condition of passenger and station operator licences requires licence holders to:
+The 'Accessible Travel Policy' condition of passenger and station operator licences requires licence holders to set out and comply with:

-Passenger Assist is a service provided by train companies to passengers who require assistance with their train journey.
-This service has to be booked in advance, but you don’t need to give more than 24 hours’ notice for bookings through Passenger Assist.
+Passenger Assist is a service provided by train companies to passengers who require help with their train journey.
+This service has to be booked in advance.
+From April 2020, the following notice periods will exist across the industry:

 When booked in advance, assistance should be provided at all stations during the hours in which trains are scheduled to serve the station.